sgvlug/website_presentation/presentation.rst

     $ git push origin master

-Deploying to github is made easy using ghp-import and Pelcian's Makefile:
+Deploying to github is made easy using ghp-import and Pelican's Makefile:

 .. sourcecode:: shell-session